 These work by exfoliating the top layer of the skin and encouraging new skin growth.
 This can help to dislodge milia over time, especially when combined with other treatments like topical retinoids.

 Certain laser treatments can be used to reduce milia, particularly for those that are widespread or persistent.
-This procedure should only be performed by a qualified medical professional experienced in laser treatments.
+This procedure should only be done by a qualified medical professional experienced in laser treatments.
 This will avoid damaging the skin and also prevent secondary milia formation.

 This treatment uses a machine to exfoliate the skin deeply and may help in reducing milia.
 Like lasers, its important to have it done by a qualified skincare provider to avoid risks including developing secondary milia.